gazebosim/gz-sim/tutorials/video_recorder.md

 ## Hardware-accelerated encoding

-Since Ignition Common 3.10.2, there is support for utilizing the power of GPUs to speed up the video encoding process.
+Since Gazebo Common 3.10.2, there is support for utilizing the power of GPUs to speed up the video encoding process.
 See the [Hardware-accelerated Video Encoding tutorial](https://ignitionrobotics.org/api/common/3.10/hw-encoding.html) for more details.